d-asensio/cabify-shopping-cart/README.md

  > The quantity must be increased or decreased in steps of 10 if the user is pressing the shift key while clicking the buttons.

- It is considerably easier to implement, if the component do not have to be modified, and less risk is introduced:
+ It is considerably easier to implement: The component do not have to be modified, and less risk is introduced:

  ```js
 function Counter () {